gdindzida/thezida-web/README.md

 # thezida-web
-This is mine web page.
+This is my web page.